-Accidents that occur as a result of the club/society activities or while a member is participating in the club/society, activities must be investigated, recorded on the SU accident report form (Appendix 1) and a copy sent to the SU, Clubs & Societies Development Officer or Clubs & Societies Liaison Officer within 5 days of the accident occurring.
+Accidents that occur as a result of the club/society activities or while a member is participating in the club/society, activities must be investigated, recorded on the SU accident report form (Appendix 1) and given to the Safety Officer, while a copy sent to the SU, Clubs & Societies Development Officer or Clubs & Societies Liaison Officer within 5 days of the accident occurring.

 Members are insured against personal injury while participating in club/society activities.
 Non members are not.
 The SU will deal with claims that may arise.
-Officers must ensure members are signed up and in full compliance with the Clubs & Societies on-line membership registration process www.registercs.ul.ie
+Officers must ensure members are signed up and in full compliance with the Clubs & Societies on-line membership registration process www.ulwolves.ie